Writer and Historian

 Leslie Kemp Poole

-Leslie Kemp Poole is the author of two histories.
-Saving Florida: Women's Fight for the Environment in the Twentieth Century is her most recent work.
-She is an adjunct professor of environmental studies and history at Rollins College, Winter Park, Florida.
+Leslie Kemp Poole is the author of two histories: Saving Florida: Women's Fight for the Environment in the Twentieth Century and Maitland, and co-editor and essay contributor to The Wilder Heart of Florida: More Writers Inspired by Florida Nature.
+She is an Assistant Professor of Environmental Studies at Rollins College, Winter Park, Florida.

 Florida is renowned for its beautiful beaches, natural springs, and subtropical wilderness.
 However, dredge-and-fill projects, air pollution, and pesticides spread so uncontrollably during the twentieth century that they sparked an environmental movement.
 Those who engaged in and led the fight were often women.